pisayacademicsassociation/java-guide/guide/2/oop.md

 }
 ```

+The `extends` keyword allows us to declare that the `Catalyst` class inherits all the fields and methods from the `Weapon` class, hence making `Weapon` a superclass and making `Catalyst` a subclass.

 This gives `Catalyst` all the same fields and methods as `Weapon`, yet allows its code to focus exclusively on the features that make it unique.
 This makes code for your subclasses easy to read.
 However, since that code will not be present in the source file of every subclass, you have to be careful to thoroughly explain the additional states and behaviors that each superclass defines.

 ### Changing defined properties for a subclass